agustbirgir/kest_2/windows_verkefni.md

-### 11.4.1.5 Lab - Work in the Windows Command Shell elvar
+### 11.4.1.5 Lab - Work in the Windows Command Shell
  * To see the next page, press the spacebar.
 What happens when you press enter?
     * þú færð bara eina línu í einu
   * fill out the functions of the following commands: